bradbowes/tiger/readme.md

 - compiler for Andrew Appel's Tiger language with a few tweaks.
 - written in Free Pascal.
-- compiles to inefficient as assembly language for Mac OS X86_64.
+- compiles to inefficient assembly language for Mac OS X86_64.
 - hand written recursive descent lexer and parser.

 # Differences from the Tiger book